samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 }
 ```

-Apart of the LSP-related server configuration options, certain servers in Tehanu allow configuring the way binary is launched by Tehanu.
+Some language servers allow configuring how the language server binary is
+launched.
+Language servers are automatically downloaded or launched if found in your path.

+TODO: This should be opt in.

-Language servers are automatically downloaded or launched if found in your path, if you wish to specify an explicit alternate binary you can specify that in settings:
+If you wish to specify an explicit alternate binary you can specify that in settings:

 ```json [settings]
   "lsp": {